-Only one feature of the Apple Pencil 2 is directly related to drawing: it includes a button.
-Although you can double-tap the flat edge using your fingers, a physical button isn’t required to activate this feature.
-As a default setting, you can select what function this performs.
+There is one feature of the Apple Pencil 2 that is directly related to drawing — double tapping on the body activates a function.
+As a default setting, the Pencil 2 switches to the eraser, but you can customize what function the double-tap performs.
 If you don’t want to use any tools, you can choose to use the eraser or the most recent tool you used, or nothing at all.

 Apple Pencil 1 vs 2: Battery & Storage

 The Apple Pencil 2 has a significant advantage over the original regarding internal storage.
 Because it’s magnetically attached to the iPad Pro’s side, you can use it to charge your device while it’s docked.
-We can’t express how much more usable the Apple Pencil 2 is due to this update compared to its predecessor.
+We can’t express how much more usable the Apple Pencil 2 is compared to its predecessor due to this update.

 There is no approved storage solution directly on the Apple Pencil 1st generation devices.
 It’ll stick to certain covers magnetically, but the hold isn’t very strong.
 Although the Pencil storage portion of Apple’s iPad sleeves worked well, they were too bulky and cumbersome to be practical.
 Of course, third-party folios and cases are also available, but you’ll have to look around to find one that works for you.